mindspore-ai/docs/docs/mindinsight/docs/source_en/performance_profiling_gpu.md

 Description:

 - The performance data obtained from the GPU platform by using this interface is CUDA kernel data.
 The performance data fields(`op_occurrences`, `op_total_time(us)`, `op_avg_time(us)`) data is derived from the (`occurrences(times)`, `total_duration(us)`, `avg_duration(us/time)`) information in the kernel information list shown in Figure 3.
 The difference is that CUDA operator performance data obtained by using the operator performance interface will be summarized according to the type of the operator(Primitive operator type) and distinguished according to the input tensor information of the operator.
-To view specific operator information, launch MindInsight to view detailed CUDA kernel performance data.
+To view specific operator information, launch MindSpore Insight to view detailed CUDA kernel performance data.
 - In heterogeneous scenarios, the CPU performance data fields (`op_occurrences`, `op_total_time(us)`, `op_avg_time(us)`) came from the information (`op_occurrences(times)`, `op_total_time(us)`, `op_avg_time(us/time)`) on the HOST CPU page.
 The difference is that the CPU operator performance data obtained by using the operator performance interface is summarized according to the type of the operator (Primitive operator type) and distinguished according to the input tensor information of the operator.
-To view specific operator information, launch MindInsight to view detailed CPU kernel performance data.
+To view specific operator information, launch MindSpore Insight to view detailed CPU kernel performance data.
 - For the `op_analyse()` interface, the device_id parameter is used to specify which card's operator performance data to parse, which defaults to `device_id=0` when the interface is parsing based on offline data.

 ### Dynamic shape iterative analysis